wanjo-tech/vm2/README.md

-# Replacement for discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)
+# Sandbox to replace the discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

 ## About

-sandbox run js in ctx, running so far so good.
-Main tricks is Host-Object-Protection.
+a small sandbox run js in ctx, running so far so good.

+Main tricks is Host-Object-Protection and Run-In-Worker-Thread.

 Challenge still accepted!
 If you have escape case, **just show me the code** at the issues(https://github.com/wanjo-tech/vm2/issues/4), I'll investigate and fix ASAP.